Antvirf/az-104-notes/1 Prerequisites for Azure administrators/3 Configure resources with ARM templates.md

 ## ARM Templates

 Declarative JSON-based (*or* 'Bicep'-based) templates specific to Azure that allow you to declare your infrastructure as code.
 They retain a connection between a deployment and the template - if you redeploy a slightly changed template, only edits are applied (i.e. it doesn't just re-deploy everything).
+This means that the templates are **idempotent**.

 Many of the benefits below are applicable to Infrastructure-as-Code (IaC) generally, not just ARM templates.

 * Improve consistency
 * Express and execute complex deployments easily, including dependencies and order
-* Templates are code, and can be tracked as code
+* Templates are code, and can be tracked as code - better traceability
 * Promote reuse
 * Linkable and modular